 Descriptions of any models or similar analyses that may be used to prepare the WMP.

 A schedule for the development of the WMP that is as short as practical.
 The final deadline for submitting a final WMP shall not exceed 24 months from the date of the NOI.
 The development schedule shall provide clear, specific milestones with deadlines as well as a final deadline for the development of the final WMP.
-Of these milestones, the development schedule must identify a minimum of three (3) critical milestones, excluding the final deadline.
-Critical milestones and the final deadline are enforceable.
-The combination of non-critical milestones and enforceable, critical milestones must be sufficiently detailed to allow early detection of any deviations in the schedule that may cause the Permittees to miss critical milestones or the final deadline for submitting the final WMP.
+Of these milestones, the development schedule must identify a minimum of three (3) Critical Milestones, excluding the final deadline.
+Critical Milestones and the final deadline are enforceable.
+The combination of non-Critical Milestones and enforceable, Critical Milestones must be sufficiently detailed to allow early detection of any deviations in the schedule that may cause the Permittees to miss Critical Milestones or the final deadline for submitting the final WMP.

-The Executive Officer is authorized to accept or reject an NOI and to designate critical milestones.
+The Executive Officer is authorized to accept or reject an NOI and to designate Critical Milestones.
 Upon the Executive Officer’s rejection of an NOI, Permittees must immediately comply with the WQBELs and receiving water limitations for the subject waterbody-pollutant combination.
 If an NOI includes multiple waterbody-pollutant combinations, the Executive Officer may accept an NOI with respect to specific waterbody-pollutant combinations while rejecting others.

 The Santa Ana Water Board will provide at least a 30-day public review period prior to acceptance of an NOI by the Executive Officer.